akkeris/daedalus/docs/CONTRIBUTING.md

 * `node` - This must express the individual uuid of the node and be the same across all changes.
 * `name` - A globally unique name for the object no more than 256 characters and alpha numeric (can have dashes and periods).
 * `definition` - A JSON object containing the raw definition of the node in question.
-* `status` - A JSON object containing the raw status of the node in question.
+* `status` - A JSON object containing any information that a system can modify and changes (or reports) the behaviour of the object.
+* `metadata` - A JSON object containing any information in the definition that has no affect on the behaviour of the object.
+* `specification` - A JSON object containing any information modifiable by humans that changes behaviour of the object.
 * `observed_on` - The date and time when an observation was made.
 NOT the date a changed happened.
 * `deleted` - Whether the node was no longer there on the `observed_on` date/time.